Ages 4 to 104! Try out Minecraft's "Hour of Code" (programming)

 Perhaps due to the support of major IT companies, there are a lot of big titles

-I'm looking forward to seeing what new content will be added in the future.
+I'm looking forward to seeing what other content will be added in the future.

 ◆ Try out Minecraft's Hour of Code

-Clicking "Try it now" will take you to a tutorial video by Minecraft developer Jens.
+Clicking "Try it now" will play a tutorial video by Minecraft developer Jens.

 2016-06-28_18h21_01